p0nce/shader-capture/README.md

 # shader-capture

-A simple tool to turn a shader into a Y4M raw video.
+A simple tool to turn a shader into a raw video.
-Designed to work out-of-the-box with shader made with [http://glslsandbox.com/](http://glslsandbox.com/)
+Designed to work out-of-the-box with shader made with [http://glslsandbox.com/](http://glslsandbox.com/) The output video is Y4M using the Rec 709 color space with no chroma-subsampling (4:4:4).

+# How to build?

+- clone this repositery
+- install a D compiler and DUB the D build tool.
+- type `dub` to build

+# Usage

 ```bash